QazQazaq/Newrep/README.md

 ### 3. Watching Stream

 1. Visit the Stream Player page
-2. The RTSP stream will automatically start converting to HLS format (requires FFmpeg)
+2. The RTSP stream will automatically start converting to HLS format via MediaMTX
 3. Click play to start watching the livestream
 4. Use the video controls for playback management
 4. Overlays will appear automatically on the stream

-### 4. Stream Conversion Process (Requires FFmpeg)
+### 4. Stream Conversion Process (MediaMTX)

-The application uses FFmpeg to convert RTSP streams to HLS (HTTP Live Streaming) format:
+The application uses MediaMTX to convert RTSP streams to HLS (HTTP Live Streaming) format:

 1. **RTSP Input**: Receives video from RTSP source
-2. **FFmpeg Processing**: Converts to H.264/AAC with HLS segmentation
+2. **MediaMTX Processing**: Converts to H.264/AAC with HLS segmentation
 3. **HLS Output**: Generates .m3u8 playlist and .ts segments
 4. **Web Playback**: Uses HLS.js for browser compatibility

-**Without FFmpeg**: The application will display a demo mode warning and show sample videos instead of live RTSP streams.
+**MediaMTX Benefits**: More reliable than FFmpeg in containerized environments, easier configuration, and better performance for streaming applications.

 ### 5. Overlay Types